nscharrenberg/COVID-21/README.md

 ## Known Issues

-* Event Cards Missing
+* ~~Event Cards Missing~~
-* There is a 5th player in the config menu visible?
-(It only adds a new player when you click the ADD button, and when you click on "Add" for player 5 you get an error, thus you only have 4 players) -> Prossible fix: Add check in "Add" function in configuration screen to ensure a 5th player will not be entered (rendered).
+* ~~There is a 5th player in the config menu visible?
+(It only adds a new player when you click the ADD button, and when you click on "Add" for player 5 you get an error, thus you only have 4 players) -> Prossible fix: Add check in "Add" function in configuration screen to ensure a 5th player will not be entered (rendered).~~
-* Infection cubes not getting removed visually after treating. (unique identifiers required to fix) -> Possible fix: Instead of using the index of the array for it's naming when rendering, so utilize an identifier (ID) which should not change while it's placed in a city (or not at all throughout the game, your choice).
-So when rendering it'll take that name instead of the index of an array.
+* ~~Infection cubes not getting removed visually after treating. (unique identifiers required to fix) -> Possible fix: Instead of using the index of the array for it's naming when rendering, so utilize an identifier (ID) which should not change while it's placed in a city (or not at all throughout the game, your choice).
+So when rendering it'll take that name instead of the index of an array.~~
-* Actions that can not be used are still used in the ACtion menu, they should not be available at all. remove them.
+* Actions that can not be used are still used in the Action menu, they should not be available at all. remove them.
-* One of the pawns is fully white, this should get the corresponding color to it's role.
-(I think it's the only role with a custom color)
+* ~~One of the pawns is fully white, this should get the corresponding color to it's role.
+(I think it's the only role with a custom color)~~
+* Missing GUI elements (due to forced refactor)
+* RHEA incomplete implementation
+* MCTS implementation missing

 ## Do Not Fix (or fix at very last)
-* Dispatcher role missing
+* ~~Dispatcher role missing~~
 * Fullscreen crash
 * Overlapping menu items
 * Items off-screen with smaller resolutions. (and apparently multiple monitors)